assembl/assembl/doc/backups.rst

 Backups
 =======

+Scripts are included to user Borg Backup (en encrypting, deduplicating archiver)

-This is for Ubuntu, but Borg is cross-platform
+These instructions are for Ubuntu, but Borg is cross-platform

 Installing Borg Backup
 ----------------------